LigaData/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

-A checkpoint interval of 1 second means that the continuous processing engine will record the progress of the query every second.
+A checkpoint interval of 1 second means that the continuous processing engine will records the progress of the query every second.
 The resulting checkpoints are in a format compatible with the micro-batch engine, hence any query can be restarted with any trigger.
 For example, a supported query started with the micro-batch mode can be restarted in continuous mode, and vice versa.
 Note that any time you switch to continuous mode, you will get at-least-once fault-tolerance guarantees.

 ## Supported Queries
 {:.no_toc}

-As of Spark 2.3, only the following type of queries are supported in the continuous processing mode.
+As of Spark 2.4, only the following type of queries are supported in the continuous processing mode.

 - *Operations*: Only map-like Dataset/DataFrame operations are supported in continuous mode, that is, only projections (`select`, `map`, `flatMap`, `mapPartitions`, etc.) and selections (`where`, `filter`, etc.).
   + All SQL functions are supported except aggregation functions (since aggregations are not yet supported), `current_timestamp()` and `current_date()` (deterministic computations using time is challenging).